 In our intestines we carry 2 kilos of live micro-organisms.
+[Ref].
 In a healthy person, these micro-organisms comprise about 80 percent “good guys” and 20 percent “bad guy”.
 Within the bad guys is a yeast called Candida Albicans.
-This causes no problems as long as we keep it at low levels.
+This causes no problems as long as we keep it at low levels with treatment and dietary advice that we provide from our clinics here in the UK.
 In a healthy gut, the good guys prevent this bug from overgrowing and causing issues.
 But, several factors can impact our gut microflora, including our modern diets and lifestyle.
 These factors can help Candida to grow stronger and spread.
 Candida Albicans starts life as a spore and in this form is not an issue.
-But a diet high in sugar, or antibiotics can deplete our good bacteria causing the yeast to metamorphose into a fungal form.
-This fungal Candia has roots called mycelia which can penetrate the tissues of the body.
+But a diet high in sugar, or antibiotics can deplete our good bacteria causing the yeast to metamorphose into a fungal form [Ref].
+This fungal Candia has roots called mycelia which can penetrate the tissues of the body [Ref].

 One of the biggest nutritional issues is that our modern diets are very high in sugar.
 In the UK today, we estimate that each person consumes their body weight in sugar every year.
 This sounds horrifying, but let’s reflect on it:

 We add sugar to our tea and coffee.
 It is a major component of biscuits, cakes, ice-creams, sweets, cereals, puddings and pies.
 It is also an ingredient hidden in many packets, tins, bottles and jars of processed foods .
 As well as the pure sugar we eat, we also consume vast amounts of so-called white carbohydrates.
 These are in white flour, rice and cornflour/corn-starch for example.
 Our bodies turn white carbohydrates into glucose.